Continuous Professional Development

 All participants will be required to undertake an assessment relating to epilepsy awareness and rescue medication and must pass the assessment to obtain certificate of attendance.
 If you feel you may have any difficulty in completion of this assessment please discuss with a trainer as there will be alternative options available.

 STAFF WILL BE EXPECTED TO HAVE ATTENDED FULL DAY FACE TO FACE TRAINING PREVIOUSLY, anyone who books and has not attended may be turned away.
-This training is a 2 yearly refresher following attendance in the prior two years of face to face full day Epilepsy Awareness Training All participants will be required to undertake an assessment relating to epilepsy awareness and rescue medication and must pass the assessment to obtain certificate of attendance.
+This training is a 3 yearly refresher following attendance in the prior three years of face to face full day Epilepsy Awareness Training All participants will be required to undertake an assessment relating to epilepsy awareness and rescue medication and must pass the assessment to obtain certificate of attendance.
 If you feel you may have any difficulty in completion of this assessment please discuss with a trainer as there will be alternative options available.

 This course, provides training for the Glasgow Coma Scale including the background history of the tool, rational for use, NICE Guidance, user guidance in relation to – eyes open, verbal response & motor response, levels of severity & correct steps to take.
 It is provided for registered nursing staff band 5 and above working in inpatient setting, to further develop their knowledge and understanding of Glasgow Coma Scale.
 The course links to the following organisational objectives - Mersey Care Trust CARES Values and the Trust Clinical Strategy Super Six 2024/2028: • Operational and Clinical Excellence. • Focus on Prevention ‘Whole Person’ • Highly Engaged Supportive Staff.